KseniaSOS/Guess-the-Company/README.md

     * Homepage

-     It was used a _section_ element without _headings_, which is not a good practice.
-It was suggested to change it to _div_, what was corrected accordingly.
+     A _section_ element without _headings_ was used, which is not a good practice.
+It was suggested to change it to _div_.
+This was corrected accordingly.

     ![W3C Validator test result](assets/readme-images/html-page-w3.png)